Projected images of the Sierpinski tetrahedron and other layered fractal imaginary cubes: Main results

+According to Theorem \ref{mainth1}(a), $\SSS_\infty$ and $\TTT_\infty$ are projected to sets with positive Lebesgue measures if $a + b + c$ is not a multiple of 2 and 3, respectively.
+As a special case of this theorem, we have:

+\begin{corollary} The projected image of $\F(k,D_{k, l})$ along the vector $(1,1,1)$ has a positive measure if and only if $k$ is not a multiple of 3. \end{corollary}

+{\em Note1: } Since all the layered fractal imaginary cubes exhibit three-fold symmetry around the axis $x=y=z$, their projected images along (1,1,1) also inherit this three-fold symmetry as well.
+Refer to Figure~\ref{fig7}(a), (g), (h), and (i), as well as to the pictures in the Appendix showing shadows cast along (1, 1, 1).
+Among them, the projected image of $H_\infty$, known as the hexaflake fractal, exhibits six-fold symmetry.
+More generally, six-fold symmetry appears in images of $\F(k, D_{k, \frac{k-1}{2}})$ for each odd number $k$.
+See Figure~\ref{fig7}(i) for an example with $k=5$.
+This fact is implied by the hexagonal arrangement of the projected image of $D_{k,l}$ along $(1,1,1)$.

+{\em Note2: } This theorem also says that if the projection is parallel to the plane $x + y + z = 0$, then the image of $\F(k,D_{k, l})$ is a null set for every $k$ and $l$.
+Refer to the picture of the projected images of $\SSS_\infty$, $\HHH_\infty$, and $\TTT_\infty$ along $(1, 1, -2)$ in the Appendix.
+One can easily see that if $(k, l)$ is not $(2, 0)$ nor $(3, 1)$, then such a projected image is contained in a union of parallel lines.
+In particular, for the case of projection of $\TTT_\infty$ along $(1, 1, -2)$, the image is a union of line segments arranged according to the Cantor set.

-As Theorem \ref{mainth1}(1c) says, the directions along which $\HHH_\infty$ is projected to sets with positive measures are divided into two disjoint sets.
-The first one is the same as that of $\TTT_\infty$ and the second one is obtained by rotating the first one by 180 degree around the axis $(1, 1, 1)$.
+As stated in Theorem \ref{mainth1}(b), the directions along which $\HHH_\infty$ is projected to sets with positive measures are divided into two disjoint sets.
+The first one is the same as that of $\TTT_\infty$ and the second one is obtained by rotating the first one by 180 degrees around the axis $(1, 1, 1)$.
 We first show this fact.